14th International Workshop on Combinatorial Testing (IWCT 2025)IWCT 2025

 Posters

 In addition to the traditional program topics from the past years, and taking advantage of the fact that some of the lead CT tool developers have expressed interest in participating again in the fourth iteration of the CT competition, we would like to offer with the poster session a low-threshold opportunity – especially targeting industry – to present activities within the scope of the workshop to the participants of IWCT.
 A tool demonstration can be given alongside a poster.
-In case a poster contribution wishes to provide more details or information, but does not want to submit a short of full paper, the authors can choose to submit in addition to the poster a maximal 2-page extended abstract detailing the content of the poster.
+In case a poster contribution wishes to provide more details or information, but does not want to submit a short or full paper, the authors can choose to submit in addition to the poster a maximal 2-page extended abstract detailing the content of the poster.
 The title of the extended abstract has to have the prefix “Extended Abstract of Poster” and these extended abstracts – if accepted – will also appear in the proceedings of IWCT 2025.

 Post-proceedings of IWCT 2025 in Section VI of Journal SN Computer Science